sp-soul/sp-soul.github.io/_posts/2021-03-22-does-your-workplace-match-your-values.md

 In all of my time there, I was never asked whether I felt comfortable working on a project.
 Admittedly there weren’t many that would spring to mind as being outlandishly controversial or divisive, but it certainly wasn’t asked.
 One client I worked on, for example, was The Labour Party.
 I’m very Labour-leaning, and so this wasn’t an issue for me at all, but I wasn’t asked.
 If I were Conservative I may have felt different.

 This is an important point.
 Unless you’re a decision maker in an agency, you very rarely have control over the clients that the business works for.
 I may be over-simplifying this, but the attitude always felt like “do they pay? then great!”.
 This is of course not true of all agencies, but it can often feel like it lacks a conscience in a way.
-To return briefly to what Sukanya reflecting on during the talk, she said that:
+To return briefly to what Sukanya reflected on during the talk, she said that:
 > Traditional community led businesses in the olden world used to serve the needs of the society.
 Now businesses have become decoupled from the needs of the society and have become a profit generating entity only for their own shareholder maximisation of wealth.

 I think near the end of my time at Tangent I was beginning to realise that this was what I was missing.
 I’d learnt how to do my job, found great people to work alongside that inspired me, but hadn’t ever asked myself if the work I was doing (and who I was doing it for) matched what I cared about.